sudopla/ecs-codepipeline/README.md

      files:
        - imagedefinitions.json
     ```
-3. ECS updates the service with the new task revision that it created.
-This task uses the container images defined in the *imagedefinitions.json* file
+3. ECS updates the service with a new task revision.
+This task uses the container image defined in the *imagedefinitions.json* file
 4. Users can connect to the application through the ALB configured in front of the application containers

 <img src="img/pipeline_1.png" width="100%">